4 weeks at Beijing Normal University in Zhuhai, China

 Includes tuition for all three credit courses, all course materials, local field trips, and internship placements.
 The same amount applies to Canadian citizens, Canadian Permanent Residents, and students on Canadian Study Permits.

-Room: CAD$16/night (twin room, double occupancy).
-For a typical 28 day stay the total is CAD$448 (due April 13, payable to Saint Mary’s University)
+Room: TBD (twin room, double occupancy). (due in April, payable to Saint Mary’s University)

 International Airfare: Approx. CAD$1800-2200